-If your output attributes have the format "this.stuff", the workflow will write output metadata to the "your_filename" column of the data table.
-You will see additional metadata for these output files in the data table after a successful run.
+If your output attributes have the format "this.your_filename", the workflow will write output metadata to the "your_filename" column of the data table.
+You'll see the additional metadata for these output files in the data table after a successful run.

 For example, after running the WDL in the Quickstart practice workspace, you can see that the sample table now contains three extra columns of output metadata.
-The metadata references files in the workspace Google bucket; outputBai, outputBam, and output_validation_report (see screenshot below).This data is now easily available for use by other WDLs in your workspace.
+The metadata references files in the workspace Google bucket; outputBai, outputBam, and output_validation_report.This data is now easily available for use by other WDLs in your workspace.

 Whether or not you write to the data table, you can find the output files in your workspace Google bucket by clicking on "Files" in the left column of the Data tab:

 To see a video tutorial of configuring a workflow, click here

-To practice modifying configs and running workflows (Exercise 2), click here
+To practice modifying attributes and running workflows (Exercise 2), click here

 Note that to run the exercises you will need to clone this workspace to your own billing project.